cloin/cloin.eda/README.md

 ## Included Content

-The following custom source plugins are included within this collection:
+The following custom event source plugins for Event-Driven Ansible are included within this collection:

 ### Event Sources